nazime1/Principles-of-Software/docs/reasoning.md

 There are two types of reasoning:

-1. **Forward Reasoning:** <span style="color:blue;">Given a precondition, does the postcondition hold?</span>  This approach is suitable for discovering previously unknown edge cases in a program's output.
+1. **Forward Reasoning:** <span style="color:#0091ff;">Given a precondition, does the postcondition hold?</span>  This approach is suitable for discovering previously unknown edge cases in a program's output.
-2. **Backward Reasoning:** <span style="color:blue;">Given a postcondition, what is the proper precondition?</span>  This approach is useful for finding out which inputs are causing errors.
+2. **Backward Reasoning:** <span style="color:#0091ff;">Given a postcondition, what is the proper precondition?</span>  This approach is useful for finding out which inputs are causing errors.

 Backward reasoning is usually preferable to forward reasoning.
 Given a specific goal, backward reasoning shows what must be true before execution to achieve desired results.
 Given an error, it gives input that exposes the error.